arp6333/ScheduledTask/README.md

 - Change the Duration of the taskto run at '$Task.Triggers.Repetition.Duration'
 - Change the Interval to repeat task at '$Task.Triggers.Repetition.Interval'
 - Change the task Trigger (when the task starts) at '$TaskTrigger'
-- Change task name at 'Register-ScheduledTask "-name-" -InputObject $Task -Force' and '$Task = Get-ScheduledTask -TaskName "-name-"'
+- Change task name at 'Register-ScheduledTask "--TaskName--" -InputObject $Task -Force' and '$Task = Get-ScheduledTask -TaskName "--TaskName--"'

 Modify Automatic Task
 - Set a different script to run in the '$Arguments' variable